ChenCuiPlasma/Vlasolver_Flyer/readme.md

 ![](./pics/parallel/communication_full.png)
 >*Schematic plot for the physical space communications*

 For the Poisson solver, currently the code adopt the "Gather-and-Solve" mode.
-The global mesh information is used to construct the coefficient matrix for the Poisson solver at the initialization of the Poisson solver and the inverse matrix of this coefficient matrix is solved with the support of Eigen library and Intel Pardiso library.
+The global mesh information is used to construct the coefficient matrix for the Poisson solver at the initialization of the Poisson solver and the inverse matrix of this coefficient matrix is solved with the support of Eigen library and Intel MKL library.
 In each step, each process will calculate the local charge and these information will be gathered by the "solver" process, the "solver" process will then calculate the potential and E field based on this information and will broadcast the corresponding information for each processor.
 It is in the plan that in the future this code will support potential solver which solves the potential locally.

 ![](./pics/parallel/gather_and_solve.png)
 >*Schematic plot for the "Gather-and-Solve" scheme*